ErikPolzin/udp-chat/README.md

 In a new terminal:

 Connect to a server on localhost
-1. Run "make gui" to start the client GUI
+1. Run "python3 -m udp_chat.gui_client" to start the client GUI

 Connect to a server IP address
-1. Run "make gui (IP address) (port number)" to start the client GUI
+1. Run "python3 -m udp_chat.gui_client (IP address) (port number)" to start the client GUI

 -----------------------------------------------------------------
         4. Starting a command line client